greengreengreen/data_structure_n_algos/binary_search/binary_search_basic.md

 # Binary Search Basics

-This article is for my future self or anyone like me who would want a clear explanation on different form of binary search.
+This article is for my future self or anyone like me who would want a clear explanation on different forms of binary search.

 ## Basic form:
 Given a sorted array, find the index which has value = target.